symmetriccurve/Interview-questions/Work Flow Questions.md

 ---

 ### What are the few things you look for when you review another developer's code ?
-I look for code consistency, reusability and readability of the code.
-I focus more on readability and maintainability of the code on top of anything else, I strongly believe a well written code is nothing more than a well maintainable code.
+I look for code consistency✅, reusability📦 and readability📖 of the code.
+I focus more on readability and maintainability📁 of the code on top of anything else, I strongly believe a well written code is nothing more than a well maintainable code.

-Few other things I look for is CONSTANTS, let's say I am reviewing the code of the developer who written a function to enable **Place a order** button only if minimum amount of order is met, he can simply if( cartTotal > 50 ),
+Few other things I look for is CONSTANTS, let's say I am reviewing the code of the developer who written a function to enable **Place Order** button only if minimum amount of order is met, he can simply if( cartTotal > 50 ),

-For a new developer who is reading through this code, he has no clue about this magic number(50) appear from no where, I always insist in  creating a constants file and have constant something like const MINIMUM_ORDER_TO_SHIP = 50 then use the constant.
+For a new developer🐣 who is reading through this code, he has no clue about this magic number(50) appear from no where🙇, I always insist in creating a constants file and have constant something like const MINIMUM_ORDER_TO_SHIP = 50 👏 then use the constant.

-if( cartTotal > MINIMUM_ORDER_TO_SHIP) makes the easier to read and maintain, if the company decides to make change to minimum order, I don't have to dig through the files to find this if loop to alter the minimum order to ship, rather I would looks for constants file and make the changes accordingly.
+if( cartTotal > MINIMUM_ORDER_TO_SHIP) 👍 makes the easier to read and maintain🎉, if the company decides to make changes to minimum order, I don't have to dig⚓️ through the files to find this if loop to alter the minimum order to ship, rather I would looks for constants file and make the changes accordingly.

 Few other things I look for are
 1. Indentation